PhilGal/Likeable/README.md

 Likeable
 ========

-Likeable behaviour for Yii powered PHP+MySQL application.
+Likeable behaviour for a Yii powered PHP+MySQL application.

 Examine README.TXT for details.